How to Get into Harvard

 To be considered for admission to Harvard, you must earn top grades in high school.
-The Harvard Crimson reports that the average reported GPA of entering freshmen in the class of 2022 was 3.90 on a 4.0 unweighted scale.
-According to College Data, the average weighted GPA of freshmen matriculates is 4.18.
+According to College Data, 76% of the admitted freshmen in the class of 2026 had a GPA of 4.0 or above, and 18% had GPAs from 3.78 to 3.99.
+Among those who were admitted, 94% were in the top 10% of their high school classes.
 This demonstrates that you need to strive to graduate in the top 5% of your class.
 It is even better if you can graduate at the top of your class.
 Throughout high school, check your class rank and be prepared to put in the hard work it takes to earn top marks.

 The quality of the classes that you take is also important.
 If you earn straight As in easy classes in high school, that will not impress the admissions officers at Harvard.
 They will want to see that you have earned As in difficult courses.

 What classes should I take in high school to get into Harvard?

 Harvard states that there isn’t a single path of academics that all applicants are expected to follow in high school.
 However, the school says that the strongest applicants take the most difficult courses that their schools have to offer.
 Harvard recommends that students should complete the following secondary coursework: